BAaboe/better_input/README.md

 # Better input for C

-Gives a better input for C. Enables moving in the buffer with arrows, and go to start of line with ctrl+a
+Gives a better input for C. Enables moving in the buffer with arrow keys, and lets you go to the start of the line with ctrl+a.